-Social Security and tier 1 Railroad Retirement 32F Board benefits.
+Social Security and tier 1 Railroad Retirement Board benefits.
 Enter Social Security and tier 1 Railroad Retirement Board benefits you included on line 7F or 19F.

 If you have tier 2, windfall/vested dual, or supplemental Railroad Retirement Board benefits, these are subtracted on Schedule OR-ASC-NP.
-For more information, see Schedule OR-ASC and OR-ASC-NP Instructions or "Subtractions" in Publication OR-17.
+For more information, see this topic under "Income" or "Subtractions" in Publication OR-17.

-Total subtractions from Schedule OR-ASC-NP.
+Other subtractions from Schedule OR-ASC-NP.
 Other subtractions not explained here are claimed on Schedule OR-ASC-NP.
-From Schedule OR-ASC-NP, enter the total on line C7 in the federal column and the total on line C8 in the Oregon column.
-If you claim a subtraction on Schedule OR-ASC-NP, you must include the schedule with your return.
+Enter the total from line C7 in the federal column and the total from line C8 in the Oregon column.
+Include the schedule with your return.